philadams-zz/philadams.net/src/quotes.md

 > point. _Ralph Waldo Emerson_

 -
+> Hard work spotlights the character of people:  some turn up their sleeves,
+> some turn up their noses, and some don't turn up at all. _Sam Ewing_

+-
 > I only write when I am inspired.
 Fortunately I am inspired every day at nine
 > o'clock. _William Faulkner_

+-
+> Failure is simply the opportunity to begin again, this time more
+> intelligently. _Henry Ford_

 -
 > Whether you think you can or whether you think you can't, you're